morfology/RachelPowerDesign/src/content/services/interior-design.md

 ## Our Design Process

 ### **1. Brief & Discovery**

-**Discovery Call** - Initial discussion about your plans, requirements, budget, and timeframe
+**Discovery Call:** Initial discussion about your plans, requirements, budget, and timeframe

-**Initial Meeting** - In-depth 1-2-1 session in your home to understand your lifestyle and aspirations in detail
+**Initial Meeting:** In-depth 1-2-1 session in your home to understand your lifestyle and aspirations in detail

-**Property Survey** - Complete measurement survey for accuracy, plus detailed discussion of specific design elements
+**Property Survey:** Complete measurement survey for accuracy, plus detailed discussion of specific design elements

 ### **2. Concept Development**
 **Initial Design Concepts** - Creative direction and overall design approach based on your brief